Donald L. Robertson Park

 - A nature trail that wanders through the entire park including the wetland area.

-Being the Base Camp for all Columbia River Gorge, Mount Hood, and PDX activities is more than just being a “jumping off” point to these destinations.
-It is about providing information, and a world class experience.
+Being the Base Camp for all Columbia River Gorge, Mount Hood, and PDX activities are more than just being a “jumping off” point to these destinations.
+It is about providing information, and a world-class experience.
 This is what we hope to achieve by adding a Gorge Hub to the Donald Robertson Park.
 This joint effort with ODOT, Oregon State Parks, Travel Oregon, and other communities of the Gorge will add a unique and one of a kind experience for residents and travelers through the Gorge along the historic Route 30 Highway and Trail.